fmfi-compbio/admm-pruning/README.md

-# Fast and Accurate Weight Update for Pruned Large Language Models
+# Fast and Effective Weight Update for Pruned Large Language Models
-Official PyTorch implementation of **Fast and Accurate Weight Update for Pruned Large Language Models** as presented in (https://arxiv.org/abs/2401.02938).
+Official PyTorch implementation of **Fast and Effective Weight Update for Pruned Large Language Models** as presented in (https://arxiv.org/abs/2401.02938).
 This repo is copy of [Wanda](https://github.com/locuslab/wanda) repository with our additions.

 ---